What is ear seeding?

 Also referred to as ear reflexology or auriculotherapy, the practice of ear seeding originates in traditional Chinese medicine.
 It involves taping tiny metal balls to certain pressure points on your ear, which then send signals to the reflex centres of the brain in order to stabilise and regulate the nervous system.
 Stimulating these points is believed to help energy flow smoothly through our organs, and strengthen and nourish our bodies’ systems.

-To know more about ear seeding, we first have to appreciate the basics of ear acupuncture in general.
-“To understand how auricular acupuncture works from a Western viewpoint, we have to imagine the outer ear like a switchboard to the brain,” explains acupuncturist Siwan Quinn Bratton, who’s also the co-principal of The College of Auricular Acupuncture in the UK.
+“To understand how auricular acupuncture works from a western viewpoint, we have to imagine the outer ear like a switchboard to the brain,” explains acupuncturist Siwan Quinn Bratton, who’s also the co-principal of the College of Auricular Acupuncture in the UK.
 “There are over 200 acupuncture points on each ear.
-Points relating to our head, teeth and face are located on the ear lobe, while our internal organs such as the heart, lungs, liver, stomach and intestines are positioned in the deep ‘well’ or conchae region of the ear.
-Each acupuncture point being treated triggers electrical impulses that travel from the ear via the brain and neural pathways, to the specific part of the body it relates to.
-Functional MRI (fMRI) shows that auricular acupuncture causes an effect in areas of the brain specific to the corresponding zone on the ear.
-Each point treated releases endorphins (natural pain-relieving chemicals), blocks pain receptors, and elevates levels of adenosine that affect a change in the targeted area.”
+Points relating to our head, teeth and face are located on the ear lobe, while internal organs such as the heart, lungs, liver, stomach and intestines are positioned in the deep ‘well’ or conchae region of the ear.
+Each acupuncture point being treated triggers electrical impulses that travel from the ear via the brain and neural pathways, to the specific part of the body it relates to,” he says.
+While this may seem far-fetched, Siwan also told us functional MRI shows ear seeding releases endorphins (natural pain-relieving chemicals), blocks pain receptors and elevates levels of adenosine, which affects a change in the targeted area.

 DISCLAIMER: We endeavour to always credit the correct original source of every image we use.
 If you think a credit may be incorrect, please contact us at email@example.com.